 All full-time students enrolled for a minimum of 12 credit hours are automatically enrolled in the school-sponsored Student Health Insurance Plan.

-The annual premium will be included on the student’s spring semester tuition bill.
+The annual premium will be included on the student’s tuition bill.
 If a student has comparable coverage, and does not wish to participate in the school-sponsored plan, the student must provide proof of alternate coverage by the following deadlines:

 If you want to confirm your acceptance of the school-sponsored Student Health Insurance Plan and expedite the processing of your insurance card, you should complete an online Enrollment Form by clicking here and then “Enrollment Form”.
 Same deadline dates as listed above.

 To print your college insurance card, please click here

 YOUR 2021-22 WASHINGTON COLLEGE STUDENT HEALTH INSURANCE PLAN through

 - Coverage is underwritten by Commercial Casualty Insurance Company Insurance Company